 As a school, we have identified that there are alternative ways in which we can support our children in order to achieve their full potential.
 We have identified pupils across our school that may benefit from an alternative approach to their learning in order to enhance academic attainment.
-Wolf Cubs supports children who may be disaffected, disengaged, and vulnerable or who struggle with their behavioural choices.
+Forest School supports children who may be disaffected, disengaged, and vulnerable or who struggle with their behavioural choices.
 The aim of this provision is to provide a range of projects, activities, schemes and approaches that develop self-esteem, teamwork and social skills.
-This initiative is underway with a vocational and practical project that runs two afternoons a week.

-7. Transition support
+6. Transition support